YahooArchive/mojito/docs/dev_guide/intro/mojito_mvc.rst

 Creating Custom Helpers
 -----------------------

+As an aid to those used Handlebars helpers, we'll first look at how Handlebars helpers are used in Node.js applications and then contrast that with how they are used in Mojito applications.

+.. _creating_helpers-node:

 Node.js Applications
 ####################

-To create custom Handlebars helpers in a Node.js application, you use the Handlebars method ``registerHelper`` to register your helper.
+To create custom Handlebars helpers in a Node.js application, you use the Handlebars method ``registerHelper`` to register your helper so that it can be used in Handlebars expressions.

-TBD: Explain code
+In the example Node.js script below, the ``makeLink``

 .. code-block:: javascript